Somatic Breathwork

 Somatic & Concious Connected Breathwork

-These breathwork practices are not about achieving any particular outcome.
-There is no right experience and each breath journey is different.
-Some sessions bring stillness, and others bring aliveness.
-Some bring a quiet sense of things settling into place and others bring gentle release.
+These practices are not about achieving any particular outcome.
+There is no right experience, and each breath journey is different.
+Some sessions bring stillness; others bring aliveness.
+Some bring a sense of things settling into place; others, a gentle release.
 All of it is welcome.
 All of it belongs.

 What are the benefits of breathwork?